cloudbank-project/burnop/README.md

 This Cloudbank Solution helps you (a research team using the cloud) ***optimize*** your use (***burn***) of cloud resources.

-The term **burn** in this context we means *"like rocket fuel"*.
+The term **burn** in this context we mean *"like rocket fuel"*.
 You have a cloud budget and you have computations to perform on your data.
 As you compute: How fast are you burning through your budget?